UCCF logo Your browser does not support HTML5 video.

 Confidence and peace

-Therefore, receiving grades we can have confidence and peace that goes beyond circumstances and underneath every feeling.
+We can have confidence and peace that goes beyond circumstances and underneath every feeling.

-Beyond first or second choice universities, under sadness or happiness, disappointment or relief we know that God is the true marker – so we can be confident and assured, even if we’re hurting.
+Beyond first or second choice universities, under sadness or happiness, disappointment or relief, we know that God is the true marker – so we can be confident and assured, even if we’re hurting.

 If you’re heading off to university in September, why not get in touch with your CU today?
-They can’t wait to meet you and get to know you before term begins: www.uccf.org.uk/starting-uni
+They can’t wait to meet you and get to know you before term begins: www.uccf.org.uk/starting-uni.

 Read more